KumarShivam1908/Mowito-ScratchDetector/assets/detailed_project_journey_report.md

 <img src="assets/image-12.png" width="500" alt="TensorRT Pipeline" />
 <br><br>

 The process begins with a model trained in PyTorch (saved as a `.pth` file), which is then converted to the **ONNX format** to make it framework-independent and suitable for deployment.
-Next, the ONNX model is optimized using **NVIDIA TensorRT**, which significantly accelerates inference, achieving up to **10× faster speed** compared to the original PyTorch model.
+Next, the ONNX model is optimized using **NVIDIA TensorRT**, which significantly accelerates inference, achieving up to **2.69× faster speed** compared to the original PyTorch model.

-## Inference Benchmark Results
+### Inference Benchmark Results

-Benchmark Date: **November 26, 2025 - 03:13:26**
 Test Images: **100 images**

 | Model Type | Avg Time (ms) | Median Time (ms) | Std Dev (ms) | FPS | Speedup vs PyTorch |